jknowles/AppliedModelsTalk/AppliedModelinginEducation.md

 - Data import, filtering, and cleaning for analysis from the state longitudinal database
-- A machine learning algorithm to search among candidate models for the best predictive model
+- A machine learning algorithm to search for the best predictive model
-- A case scoring routine to apply predictive models to current students
+- A prediction routine to apply models to current students
-- An exporting feature to push the predictions into the state business intelligence tool, WISEdash for Districts
+- An exporting feature to push predictions into the state business intelligence tool, WISEdash for Districts
 - A display layer available to schools and districts securely for exploring the results
 - In reality, it resembles **software** as much as a statistical analysis